 Out of respect for the other performers, who also deserve an audience, it is customary to remain for an entire recital.
 If. however, the teacher is aware of a family conflict and has put you early on the program, you may leave before the end of the performance.
 Please sit in the back of the recital space so your exit does not cause a distraction.

 When should we clap?

-Generally speaking, clap when the performer is completely finished.
+Generally speaking, the audience claps when the performer is completely finished.
 It is not necessary to clap after each piece if a performer is playing two or more selections.
 If a performer is playing a piece with multiple movements, wait until the end of the performance to applaud.

 May I record the performance?

-Yes, for your home use, and only your child due to privacy concerns.
+You may record the performance for home use only and only your child due to privacy concerns.
 Please refrain from putting video on public websites such as YouTube, as that is a violation of copyright law.
 Please also consider others in the room: for instance, if you plan to record with a video camera or iPad, please sit in or near the back of the room rather than the front.
 Please do not take flash photography during a performance.
 Be sure your camera, phone, or other device has its sound turned off for the duration of the recital.

 Are accompanying fees included with my Academy lessons?